-If you have Windows installed on your Mac via Boot Camp, there are probably times when you wish you could access your OS X files and folders.
+If you have Windows installed on your Mac via Boot Camp, there have probably times when you wish you could access your macOS files and folders from within Windows.
 This tutorial will guide you in doing just that – using free and open source software.

-Using HFSExplorer, the fantastic alternative to MacDrive, you can access all of the files and folders on your OS X partition/drive – from Windows.
-Though MacDrive has more features, HFSExplorer comes with a much better price tag (free).
+With HFSExplorer you can access all of the files and folders on your macOS partition/drive – from Windows.
+HFSExplorer is a completely free and open source app.

 Click Next to begin.